This is not a substitute for legal advice. See here for the site’s reposting policy.

 Maryland Estate Tax Limit

 In 2018, Maryland’s state estate tax exemption was set at $5 million and will remain at $5 million until changed by the General Assembly.
-For a couple in Maryland, the state estate tax exemption would be $10 million.
+For a couple in Maryland, the state estate tax exemption is $10 million.
 In 2018, the General Assembly allowed for portability of unused Maryland estate tax exemption, similar to federal portability.
 The maximum tax rate is 16 percent, and the Maryland inheritance tax remains unchanged.

 How Does This Impact You?